Our Ultimate Guide to Online Celebrations for Christmas will keep you full of festive cheer well into the New Year with Zoom Christmas games galore.

 Don’t let social distancing restrictions dampen your Christmas spirit this year.
 We’ve been hard at work gathering and creating a plethora of ways for you to connect and share the festive season with your loved ones, despite the physical limitations currently in place.

-So, schedule your video call, download the House Party app, or arrange a time to meet on WhatsApp, and decide which activities you’d like to enjoy together!
+So, schedule your Zoom call, download the House Party app, or arrange a time to meet on WhatsApp, and decide which activities you’d like to enjoy together!
 The problem is going to be fitting them all in!

 1. Christmas Quiz